iriusrisk/startleft/CONTRIBUTING.md

 [issues section](https://github.com/iriusrisk/startleft/issues).
 In this case, please try to be as clear as you can and include in your issue:
 * The **context** of the issue.
 Does it apply to the CLI?
 To the API?
 Is it an improvement for a specific SLP?
 * The **motivation** of the proposal.
-How will improve StartLeft the proposed change?
+How will the proposed change improve StartLeft?
 * The **goal** of the issue.
 What is exactly the change that should be implemented?

 ### Make changes